agoldst/dfr-browser/README.md

 # A simple model browser

 These files use [d3](http://d3js.org) to provide a rudimentary way to browse some of a topic model in a web browser.
 It assumes output files in the formats saved by my topic-modeling scripts in [dfr-analysis](http://github.com/agoldst/dfr-analysis).
 To set up, you will need files with "weighted keys" (i.e. most frequent words in topics) and the document-topic matrix.
-My functions that produce these are in `dfr-analysis/topics_rmallet.R`.

-The browser looks for the following files in `data/`:

-- `dt.csv`: headerless matrix in CSV format, with the i,j cell giving the number of words in document i allocated to topic j.
-- `keys.csv`: CSV file, with header, with columns `topic,alpha,word,weight`.
-- `meta.csv`: rows of document metadata, assumed to be in the same order as `dt.csv`, with fields identical to those in DfR `citations.CSV` files.
-- `model_meta.json`: unlike the others, write this by hand.
-This holds information about the model, for display in the browser.
+## Generating the datafiles

+[dfr-analysis](http://github.com/agoldst/dfr-analysis) supplies functions (in `topics_rmallet.R`) to create data frames which you can save as `keys.csv` and `doc_topics.csv`.

+`info.json` must be written by hand.
 You need only:

 ```json
 {